nbramblett/AdventOfCode2022/README.md

 ### Day 1

-I was apparently wrong to think that for-loops would have the same syntax, but aside from that hiccup not much to say here.
+I was apparently wrong to think that for-loops would have the same syntax as Java, but aside from that hiccup not much to say here.